 In the Byzantine era, Patras continued as an important commercial center and a strong castle was built for its protection.
 After the fall of the Byzantine Empire, Patras was conquered by the Venetians and then by the Ottomans in 1458.
 Due to its busy port, special privileges were granted to the citizens and they also had to pay less amount of tax to the government.
 Venice and Genoa raided the city several times in the 15th and 16th centuries but could not establish their supremacy here.
 The Greek Revolution started in March 1821 and Patra was one of the first towns to revolt against the Turks.
 On October 7th, 1828 General Maison and his French troops gave Patra its freedom from the Ottoman rule.

 By the end of the 19th century, Patra had come to be known as the second biggest city in Greece and it also grew as the chief center for the export of agricultural produce in Peloponnese.
 A lot of foreigners came to Patra to make money out of the trade and brought a new cultural ambiance.
 Patra developed rapidly in the 20th century and it was the first city in Greece to introduce streetlights and electric tramways.

 The First World War seriously hampered the city's urban development and there was a lot of chaos due to the refugees flocking into the city from Asia Minor.
-Later, the Second World War caused a lot of destructions due to bombardments but reconstruction works restored the architectural glory of the town.
-Now it is a busy town that mostly derives its economic strength from its university, the third largest university in Greece, and from the port.
+Later, the Second World War caused a lot of destruction due to bombardments but reconstruction works restored the architectural glory of the town.
+Now it is a busy town that mostly derives its economic strength from its university, the third-largest university in Greece, and from the port.